IDM-SP-2021/contract-book/docs/ux/uxresearch.md

 ### Usability Testing Takeaways

--Initial layout without a search option for the tree was confusing.
+- Initial layout without a search option for the tree was confusing.
--Streamlining the feed and account creation was a must to ensure users were not turned away from their first interaction with Afiye.
+- Streamlining the feed and account creation was a must to ensure users were not turned away from their first interaction with Afiye.
--The bottom nav Afiye uses is common for browser versions of apps such as Twitter and Instagram.
+- The bottom nav Afiye uses is common for browser versions of apps such as Twitter and Instagram.

 ### Task Analysis Takeaways